progenor/gersteel/README.md

 <!-- TODO: main stuff -->

 - create separate pages for the products
-- hamburger menu products dynamic

 <!-- FIXME: main stuff -->

-- navbar prod items diferent font sizes
-- navbar second not where it should be
+- navbar second not where it should be -> word wrap small width screen problem
-- home elements z index

 <!-- TODO: ask for stuff -->